SF: The 80% That Nobody Asked For

 SF: Validate Ideas Early!

-This is apart of the series Startup that Failed .
+This is a part of the series Startup that Failed .
 The Problem with Problems Here’s the thing about building startups - everyone talks about solving problems.
 But there’s a massive difference between a problem existing and a problem worth solving.
 And an even bigger gap between a problem worth solving and a problem someone will actually pay to solve.
 I learned this the hard way.
 Or did I learn it at all?
 That’s the existential dread that keeps me up at night. ...

 October 4, 2025 · 8 min · Aleksandar Nesovic